gravitational/bandwagon/README.md

-# Telekube Final Install Step Application
+# Gravity Final Install Step Application

-Bandwagon is the application you can fork, customize and tweak to set up last installation step of Telekube install wizard.
+Bandwagon is the application you can fork, customize and tweak to set up last installation step of Gravity install wizard.

 ### Making Changes